 Professional development programming

-Lecturers, clinicians, and adjunct faculty constitute one third of ISU faculty and are a very diverse community.
-Cognizant of the special role that they play at the university and aware of the diversity of their career trajectory, we have created a professional development program designed specifically for this faculty group, including a fall welcoming networking and socializing event and two workshops.
+Lecturers, clinicians, clinical and adjunct faculty constitute one third of ISU faculty and are a very diverse community.
+Cognizant of the special role that they play at the university and aware of the diversity of their career trajectory, we have created a professional development program designed specifically for this faculty group, including a fall social event and several workshops.

 Professional development funds

-The Office of the Senior Vice President and Provost provides funds to support professional development of non-tenure eligible faculty.
-Application from faculty with limited professional development support from their departments is particularly encouraged.
+The Office of the Senior Vice President and Provost provides funds to support professional development of term faculty.
+Applications from faculty with limited professional development support from their departments is particularly encouraged.
 Faculty interested in applying for up to $500 to participate at a professional conference, workshop or training are encouraged to carefully review the guidelines below.
 Up to 20 awards will be competitively allocated each year.

-Eligibility: Lecturers, senior lecturers, clinicians, senior clinicians and adjunct faculty with at least a 50% appointment and who have been employed at ISU as faculty for at least 1 year or 2 semesters may apply for this competitive funding.
+Eligibility: Lecturers, senior lecturers, clinicians, senior clinicians, clinical and adjunct faculty with at least a 50% appointment and who have been employed at ISU as faculty for at least one year or two semesters may apply for this competitive funding.
 The years or semesters do not need to be consecutive.
 P&S staff with rank-only faculty appointments are not eligible.
 Applicants must be employed by ISU at time of participation in the conference/workshop.

 Awards: Each award consists of up to $500 to be used for conference registration and/or travel costs.
 A total of 20 awards will be distributed each year.
 Matching funds from department, center or college are required.